LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/it-is-a-very-human-feeling.md

 &nbsp;

-It's a very common feeling
+It is a very common feeling

 not to feel part of the world,

-you're surrounded by peers
+you are surrounded by peers

 in your lonely clustered town.